 - Description of the activity or the event.

-- General budget plan and identification of the requested support from EAMT.
+- Budget summary and identification of the requested support from EAMT.

-- Experience of the proposing organization in the field.
+- Experience of the proposing person/organization in the field.

 - Detailed proposal description (up to 5 pages)